SPYFF/ebpf-vrf/README.md

 # Socket level load balacing between VRFs with eBPF (PoC)

 Multi stream applications (like torrent) can benefits from multiple available network.
-Some of them even have support for multiple NICs yet we have to setup iptables rules to redirect their flows to the right direction (gw) based on the oif, which decided by the application.
+Some of them even have support for multiple NICs yet we have to setup iptables rules to redirect their flows to the right direction (gw) based on the oif, which is decided by the application.

 This approach is reusing the generic cgroup v2 eBPF hook support therefore completely agnostic wether the application supports load balancing or not.
 The eBPF prog attached to a given cgroup (or the cgroup root to system wide operation) and randomly select a VRF for the socket.